USDA FoodKeeper – Cold Storage Guidelines

 Chicken is a versatile and popular protein source in many cultures around the world.
 In some cultures, chicken is considered a symbol of prosperity and is often featured in celebratory dishes.
 Different cultures have unique ways of preparing chicken, from spicy curries to grilled kebabs, showcasing the diversity of culinary traditions globally.

 Once opened, Chicken Ground Fresh Raw should be consumed within 2 days if stored in the freezer.
 It's important to follow proper storage guidelines to ensure food safety.
-If any unusual odors, colors, or textures are noticed, discard the product immediately to prevent foodborne illness.
+If any unusual odors, colors, or textures are noticed, discard the product immediately to reduce the risk of foodborne illness.

 If Chicken Ground Fresh Raw has been at room temperature for 2 hours, it's best to discard it to avoid the risk of bacterial growth.
 The high-risk nature of raw chicken ground meat makes it susceptible to contamination when left out at room temperature for an extended period.
 Always prioritize food safety over consuming potentially unsafe meat.